-- Do not run car or truck engines.
-Ash can clog engines and break moving parts, which can cause your car to stall. - Do not drive when ash is falling, unless you have to.
+Do not drive when ash is falling unless you have to.
 If you have to drive, go 35 miles an hour or slower.
-Carry an extra oil filter and air filter in your car, in case you have to drive when there is a lot of ash in the air.
-Write down how to change the filters, and keep that information in your car.
+Carry an extra oil filter and air filter in your car in case you have to drive when there is a lot of ash in the air.
+Write down how to change the filters and